 • The purpose of the Practicum in Agriculture course is for students to earn the required training hours to sit for the Certified Veterinary Assistant certification.
-As a result, students must earn an average 10 hours per week, Monday through Friday at their assigned veterinary clinic in order to meet the minimum requirement for certification.
+As a result, students must earn an average of 6-8 hours per week, Monday through Friday at their assigned veterinary clinic to meet the minimum requirement for certification.

-Practicum in Culinary Arts
+Practicum in Culinary Arts and Practicum in Automotive Technology

-Practicum in Culinary Arts is a paid experience for students.
+Practicum in Culinary Arts and Practicum in Automotive Technology are paid experiences for students.
 According to TEA requirements published in the Student Attendance and Accounting Handbook, students in a paid practicum must work a minimum of 10 hours per week on average, Monday through Friday, at their assigned worksite.